zannloo/tp/docs/team/mingyuanc.md

   * Encapsulates the required information to uniquely represent a student.

 * **Introduced `Group` Class**
-  * Encapsulates the required information to uniquely represent a group within tutorial group.
+  * Encapsulates the required information to uniquely represent a group in a tutorial slot.

 * **Introduced `Root` Class**
   * Encapsulates the required information to represent the whole application.